Wayland workspace overview daemon

 woven/

-├── woven-sys/ main process — Lua VM, IPC server, compositor backend
+├── woven-sys/ main daemon — Lua VM, IPC server, compositor backend

 ├── woven-render/ render thread — Wayland surface, tiny-skia painter